Appearance

 You: @beans /create Add dark mode support to the application

-Copilot: I'll help you create a bean for dark mode support.
+Copilot: I'll help you draft a bean for dark mode support.

 Suggested configuration: